 For a Community Solar Provider that prefers to specify the community solar project at a future date, the customer shall be given the contact information for the Community Solar Provider at the time of enrollment.
-The Community Solar Provider will be required to provide the customer with all project details, including location, size, and other notable specifics by email as soon as practicable after the customer is assigned to a project in the utility portal, but in no event later than two weeks after that assignment.
-In the event that a customer is not assigned to a specific community solar project within six months of the execution of the subscription agreement, the Community Solar Provider shall at that point (and every six months thereafter until the customer is assigned to a project) provide the customer with an update on the status of the customer's subscription (by email or hard-copy mail, at the customer's preference).
+The Community Solar Provider will be required to send a follow-up communication (by email or hard-copy mail, at the customer's choice) with all project details,38 no later than two weeks after the customer is subscribed to a community solar project in the utility portal.
+In the event that a customer is not assigned to a specific community solar project within six months of the execution of the subscription agreement, the Community Solar Provider shall at that point (and every six months thereafter until the customer is assigned to a project) provide the customer with an update on the status of the customer's subscription.